Azure/azure-sdk-for-net/sdk/documentintelligence/Azure.AI.DocumentIntelligence/MigrationGuide.md

 This guide is intended to assist in the migration to `Azure.AI.DocumentIntelligence (1.0.0)` from `Azure.AI.FormRecognizer (4.1.0 or 4.0.0)`.
 It will focus on side-by-side comparisons for similar operations between libraries.
 Please note that version `1.0.0` will be used for comparison with `4.1.0`.

 Familiarity with the `Azure.AI.FormRecognizer` package is assumed.
 For those new to the Document Intelligence and the Form Recognizer client libraries for .NET, please refer to the [README][readme] rather than this guide.
-For an exhaustive list of breaking changes between the packages, see the [CHANGELOG][changelog].

 ## Table of Contents
 - [Migration benefits](#migration-benefits)